tmashoro/ReadMe-Generator/Develop/README.md

 ## Description

-This is an application that generates a readme file.
+Its an application that generates a readme file

 ## Table of Contents 🗒